Podstenice: Mass graves

 Podstenice is the site of three known mass graves associated with the Second World War.
 The Rog Road Mass Grave (Grobišče ob Roški cesti), also known as the Pocket Cave Mass Grave (Grobišče Žepna jama), is located on the left side of the road from Podturn pri Dolenjskih Toplicah to Kočevje.
 It contains the remains of civilian and military prisoners transported from prisons in Novo Mesto.
 The Rugar Slopes Cave Mass Grave (Grobišče Jama v Rugarskih klancih) is located on rocky terrain in a woods on the northern slope of a heavily karstified hill in a valley east of Mount Rog, 40 m south of Rog Road, in forest section 65 of the Poljane forest unit.
 It contains the remains of political opponents of the Yugoslav Partisan movement, Home Guard members and other soldiers subordinate to German forces that were murdered after the war, and possibly civilian victims as well.
 The Double Shaft by Cink Cross Mass Grave (Grobišče Dvojno brezno pri Cink križu) is located at the crossroads to Cink on the road from Podstenice.
 The opening is 21 m long, starting below an old beech grove and continuing along a fence.
 It contains the remains of members of the Home Guard and other armed groups subordinate to the German forces that were murdered after the Second World War.
 The bottoms of both shafts are covered by large rocks that fell there from the surface and the entryways to the shafts were dynamited.
 The grave site is registered as cultural heritage.
+Croatian victims of the killings were buried in a ceremony at Donji Macelj, Croatia, on August 22, 2026.